Access My Schedule for the full details on all assigned flight legs, including who, what, where and when.

 Duty time values do not have to be entered for each trip leg, a user may enter the times once with Duty On/Duty Off times that encompass multiple legs.

-The crew and passenger services option display service requests for passengers and crew independently.
+The services tab displays service requests for passengers and crew in the same view with headers to designate which services are for crew vs passengers.
 These details are read-only and cannot be modified in the app.

 Service Types in the Services tab in the main application include: